anderjason/composablequery/README.md

 ### Tokens

 Tokens can be added to a query to be replaced by parameters later.
-For example, the token `$1` represents the first value in the parameters array. `$2` represents the second value, and so on.
+The token `$1` represents the first value in the parameters array. `$2` represents the second value, and so on.

 The query text and parameters are always kept separate, so they can be passed to the database engine separately.
 This is helpful for preventing SQL injection attacks.